What is Financial Accounting?

 Why Is Financial Accounting Important?

 - The financial statements usually provide an overall picture of the company’s profitability.
-Understanding these reports can help make better decisions.
+Understanding these reports can be helpful in making better decisions.

 Answer: The primary audience for financial accounting is investors, creditors, vendors, and others who need information about a business’s finances.
 Various other users are auditors, regulatory bodies, banks, etc.